-For six cups of coffee of fair size, take one cup sweet cream, whipped light with a little sugar, (a Dover egg beater can be used for the purpose).
-Put into each cup the desired amount of sugar and about a tablespoonful of hot milk, pour the coffee over these and lay upon the surface of the hot liquid a large spoonful of the frothed cream, giving a gentle stir to each cup before serving.
+For 6 fair-sized cups of coffee take 1 cup sweet cream, whipped light with a little sugar (a Dover egg-beater can be used for the purpose).
+Put into each cup the desired amount of sugar and about a tablespoon of hot milk; pour the coffee over these, and lay upon the surface of the hot liquid a large spoonful of the frothed cream, giving a gentle stir to each cup before serving.
 This is known to some as meringued coffee, and is a delicious French preparation of the popular drink.
-Chocolate served in this way is very nice.
+Choeolate served in this way is very nice.